-In order to be licensed within the state of California, you have to fill out and submit an application.
+To be licensed within the state of California, you must fill out an application and apply.
 The applications for state boards do vary, but there are some similarities.
 All boards, including the Department of Real Estate (DRE), require some sort of statement or declaration from the applicant and disclosure of any prior criminal convictions or discipline of a professional license in California or another state.
-If you are applying to the DRE you do have some additional educational requirements you must submit as well.
+If you are applying to the DRE and getting your real estate license, you do have some additional educational requirements you must submit as well.

 Real Estate License Education Requirements

 Agent: A real estate agent license is the starting point for real estate careers.
 Applicants are only required to be 18 years of age, pass an exam, and clear a background check.
 No additional education or prior training is required.

 Broker: On the other hand, becoming a broker is different.
 When getting this kind of real estate license, one must have the experience of an agent, pass an exam, have a clean record, and complete college-level courses or obtain an associated degree.
 This is because brokers can run their own firms and will be responsible for other real estate professionals like agents.

 Although the education requirements are slightly different for real estate professionals, the DRE requires all applicants to disclose any convictions or prior discipline.
 No matter what your specialty is, real estate requires licensees to be always honest and trustworthy.
 Failure to disclose this information could immediately result in a denial and difficulty with pursuing your real estate career.

 Related Article: What’s the difference between a broker and an agent license?